AI Chatbot Concept in Front of Suit Man

 Hiive is an investment platform where accredited investors can buy shares of private, VC-backed startups.

-Each listing of xAI stock is created by a unique seller who may be an employee, venture capitalist, or angel investor.
+Each listing of SpaceX stock is created by a unique seller who may be an employee, venture capitalist, or angel investor.
 Sellers set their own asking prices and quantity of shares for sale.

 Buyers can see each listing, accept a seller's asking price as listed, place bids and negotiate with sellers, or add a company to their watchlist.
 They can also see all recent transactions (prices and quantity of shares traded).

-See what shares of xAI are trading for on the pre-IPO market by creating an account:
+See what shares of SpaceX are trading for on the pre-IPO market by creating an account:

 Because of federal regulations, retail (non-accredited) investors are not able to invest in private companies.

-While there's no way for you to buy shares of xAI directly, you can get exposure to the company via the ARK Venture Fund.
-As of January, xAI makes up 7.25% of the fund, its 2nd largest holding:
+While there's no way for you to buy shares of SpaceX & xAI directly, you can get exposure to the company via the ARK Venture Fund.
+As of the end of January, SpaceX and xAI were its two largest holdings and made up a combined 17.54% of the fund:

 Retail investors can invest in the Fund via SoFi.
 Accredited investors can buy it directly from ARK's website.
 There is a 2.90% annual management fee.